Medical Dictionary |

 Endocarditis can also cause serious heart problems including:

-To find out if you have endocarditis, your doctor will:
+To find out if you have endocarditis, your health care provider will:

 If you have endocarditis, it's important to get treatment quickly.
 Treatments may include: